zimolzak/psci-resource-proposal/README.md

 # Development Process

-We will approach the design and development of the *Safer Dx EnGAGE* resource iteratively, such that at multiple points during development we will seek feedback from stakeholders including potential organizational users and external subject matter experts.
-We will solicit feedback on both overall and section-specific form and content.
+We will approach the design and development of the *Safer Dx EnGAGE* resource iteratively, seeking feedback from stakeholders, including potential organizational users and external subject matter experts along the way.
+We will solicit feedback on the overall content (e.g., did we include all of the sections that would be needed for someone to successfully implement triggers) as well as on the detailed content.
 Key steps include:

 1. Early in development, we will engage stakeholders to reach consensus on the scope and general form of the resource.
 The initial stakeholder meetings will be used to create a "shared mental model" of the resource.

-2. Consistent with a coproduction approach, we will iteratively design a working draft of the resource, working with small groups of two or three people, focusing on (a) the resource as a whole, and (b) sections for which specific content expertise is needed (*e.g.*, the "strategy" module).
+2. We will iteratively design a working draft of the resource, working with small groups of two or three people, focusing on (a) the resource as a whole, and on (b) sections for which specific content expertise is needed.
 Teams will include subject matter experts and representative potential organizational users for the resource.
     Their feedback (obtained using a series of coproduction sessions) will be used to refine the resource's content and guide development of the remaining content.

-3. We will present a final draft to key stakeholders and make additional refinements based on their feedback.
+3. We will present a draft to key stakeholders and make additional refinements based on their feedback.

-4. We will conduct a pilot test to evaluate potential end users' experiences of using the resource, barriers/facilitators to acting on recommendations, and additional considerations for dissemination and implementation of the resource.
+4. We will conduct a pilot test to evaluate potential end users' experiences of using the resource, the barriers/facilitators to acting on recommendations, and additional considerations for dissemination and implementation of the resource.

 Although stakeholders will co-create the resource with us, we have created an initial framework for what might go in the *Safer Dx EnGAGE* resource as a starting point.
 This is described below but will likely change with stakeholder input.

 # Overview of Safer Dx EnGAGE

 *Safer Dx EnGAGE* will guide VA facilities to implement e-triggers in primary care.
 Broadly, the guide will follow the *Measure Dx Resource*[^measure] to inform sites about the following:

 ## Introduction: Orientation to the fundamentals of diagnostic safety